oberstet/wamp-xbr/docs/xbr-cli.rst

 Transfering XBR tokens looks like this

+..
+FIXME: screenshot missing
-.. thumbnail:: _static/screenshots/xbr-token-transfer.png
+.. .. thumbnail:: _static/screenshots/xbr-token-transfer.png

 This transfer of 1000 XBR to some target address did cost 0.001541 ETH (or 0.33 EUR) on Rinkeby testnet.

 After the transfer (to that member), the member information returned will look like this:

+..
+FIXME: screenshot missing
-.. thumbnail:: _static/screenshots/xbr-token-transfer-after.png
+.. .. thumbnail:: _static/screenshots/xbr-token-transfer-after.png

 Getting market information